AcolyteGeometry/Service-Charge-Title-Already-4/Citizen.md

 Is religion before free speech in the first amendment?

 ==============

-Are they the same thing?
+Are they the same thing

 ==============
 according to me there is no praying: